 How Do I Care For My New Flooring?

 DuChateau makes caring for its floors easy by offering its own line of cleaning and care products.
 For daily hardwood cleaning, you can simply use a broom, dust mop, or even a vacuum designed for use on hardwood flooring.
-If you want a little extra cleaning power, you can use DuChateau’s products.

 For regular upkeep, use the Premium Floor Cleaner and Protectant.
 This product is safe for use around kids and pets and is environmentally-friendly.